lab1092/blender-manual_ja/manual/textures/types/procedural.rst

-Each noise-based Blender texture (with the exception of Voronoi and simple noise) has a :guilabel:`Noise Basis` setting that allows the user to select which algorithm is used to generate the texture.
+Each noise-based Blender texture (with the exception of Voronoi and simple noise) has a *Noise Basis* setting that allows the user to select which algorithm is used to generate the texture.
 This list includes the original Blender noise algorithm.
-The :guilabel:`Noise Basis` settings makes the procedural textures extremely flexible (especially :guilabel:`Musgrave`).
+The *Noise Basis* settings makes the procedural textures extremely flexible (especially *Musgrave*).

-The :guilabel:`Noise Basis` governs the structural appearance of the texture :
+The *Noise Basis* governs the structural appearance of the texture :

 +-------------------------------------------------+-------------------------------------------+------------------------------------------------+